alyssareinprecht/frontend_literature_search/README.md

 1. **Start the development server:**
     ```bash
-    npm run serve
+    npm run dev
     ```
 2. **Access the application:**
-  Open your browser and navigate to http://localhost:8080 or click directly on the link provided in the terminal after running the aforementioned command.
+  Open your browser and navigate to http://localhost:5173 or click directly on the link provided in the terminal after running the aforementioned command.

 ### API Endpoints